vikingJason/5eVaultMain/content/4. World/Religion/Deities/eberron-the-spirits-of-the-past.md

 obsidianUIMode: preview
 cssclass: json5e-deity
 tags:
   - compendium/src/erlw
   - deity/eberron
   - domain/nature
   - domain/war
+aliases:
-aliases: ["The Spirits of the Past"]
+  - The Spirits of the Past
 ---
 # The Spirits of the Past
 *Source: Eberron: Rising from the Last War p.
 141*